 Tammam holds a Bachelor of Science in Social Sciences from Portland State University, OR, a Bachelor of Science in Occupational Therapy from American International College, MA, a Masters in Rehabilitation Science from UBC, and a Master of Education in Counselling Psychology from UBC.
 He has been a practicing clinician for 21 years in different clinical, academic, and leadership roles.
 As an occupational therapist he worked in diverse clinical settings including acute care, intensive care units, and outpatient care units.
 He has advanced training and expertise in neurological rehabilitation.
 Tammam was a faculty lecturer at the School of Physical and Occupational Therapy at McGill University, Montreal.
 At the present time he is a clinical instructor at the Department of Occupational Science & Occupational Therapy faculty at UBC and Chair of the Neurology Practice Network at The Canadian Association of Occupational Therapists-BC.

-Tammam integrates different theoretical orientations in his counselling approach with particular interest in using Narrative Therapy and Cognitive Behavioural Therapy (CBT).
+As a counsellor, Tammam integrates different theoretical orientations in his counselling approach with particular interest in using Narrative Therapy and Cognitive Behavioural Therapy (CBT).
 He has diverse clinical interest with special focus on acquired brain injuries, trauma and post-traumatic stress disorder (PTSD).
 He believes that the individual’s life and behaviours are better understood when body, mind, and context are examined simultaneously.